arvydasjo/DIY-Chess-Clock-Prototype/README.md

 A personal project for a DIY chess clock.
 This project includes PCB designs, 3D-printable case files, and firmware for a functional chess clock.
+Tools used in the project: Kicad, STM32CubeIDE, Autodesk Fusion.

 ## Features
 - Custom PCB with microcontroller STM32F030C8 and screen Grove-LCD